 Nine to twelve months

-Your puppy’s motor skills should be fully refined by this point.
+Motor skills are usually fully refined by this stage of puppy development.
 He should be responding to consistent, firm training.
 He should be confident within his environment and respond calmly and curiously to other environments.
 Your puppy should also be comfortable with his regular grooming routine and any medication routine that has been established.

 During this period, you and your puppy will have become fairly close.
 It is normal for your puppy to develop separation issues at this time, if he hasn’t already.
 Handle this by smoothing over the transition (e.g. be calm when you leave and when you return to reduce stress).
 See our article on puppy separation issues for more information.